Your safety is always our number one priority.

 - Payments can be made online to avoid using EFTPOS terminals

 - The reception desk has been moved to create more space

-- All our staff will wear custom surgical scrubs
+- Our nursing staff that contact patients wear custom surgical scrubs

 - Consult rooms have been emptied of everything unnecessary

 - New custom-made built-in desks with easy-to-wipe surfaces

 - All fabric chairs have been replaced with easy-to-wipe surfaces

 - All equipment is being stored in airtight cupboards